25A31A4309/Food-Bank-Inventory-Management-/README.md

 * Donor & Receiver Management
 * Barcode Scanning System

-⭐ This project is a small technological contribution towards building a hunger-free society and promoting smart food management systems.
+⭐ This project is a small technological contribution towards building a hunger-free society and promoting smart food management systems